Losant/losant-docs/docs/experiences/walkthrough/part3.md

 1. Set the `Expression` on the Conditional node to `{{ data.body.manufacturerId }} && {{ data.body.deviceName }}`.
 This will verify that both "manufacturerId" and "deviceName" are present on the POST body.
 1. Set the `Response Code Template` to `400` on the Endpoint Reply node.
 400 is the HTTP status code for `Bad Request`.
-1. Set the `Reply Body` on the endpoint reply node to `{ "error": "manufacturerId and deviceName are required." }`.
+1. Set the `Response Body Template` on the endpoint reply node to `{ "error": "manufacturerId and deviceName are required." }`.

 Now if a client makes a request against the lōm API to register a device and does not provide all required fields, the API will respond with a 400 (Bad Request).